Svet Sunday: New Year and Christmas in Russia!

 How do the people meet The New Year in Russia?

 All over the Russia people put Fir Tree (Ёлка) alive or artificial in the flats or homes, decorate them with glass and paper toys, colored lamps.
 People buys and cooks the best food, they try to find out in advance what clothes you suppose to wear this evening to have good luck next year.
 Every year it’s something different it depends on what year it will be in Oriental calendar.
 And I already found out it for You!
 Next year will be a year of Dragon, if we are exact it will be Year of Water Dragon.
 And all we know that Dragons like treasures!
-So jewelery, diamonds and gold will fit the New Year party, only bright colorful and unusual dresses for this year! ;)
+So jewelery, diamonds and gold will fit the New Year party, only bright colorful and unusual dresses for this year! 😉

 Then people set a table for eats and turn on a TV; TV channels always have a good transmissions at New Year Ave, some old New Year movies and new New Year movies good concerts and so on… 5-7 minutes before midnight almost all TV channels transmit the Russian President “New Year Speech”… Medvedev always has had a good, kind New Year speeches and it’s always a pleasure to listen to him this way!
 When the Kremlin Clocks starts gonging, people open Champagne, clink glasses, tell each other С Новым Годом! (what means Happy New Year!) and continue feast :).

 People in Russia believe that the way you meet The New Year, Is the way you’ll spend whole new year.
-That’s why they have the best food on the table and they try to eat and drink as much as possible. – because there are so much things to tell and to wish each other for New Year and you need always drink for it! ;)
+That’s why they have the best food on the table and they try to eat and drink as much as possible. – because there are so much things to tell and to wish each other for New Year and you need always drink for it! 😉

 (A lot of people comes out and shoot fireworks – till 4a.m that really very beautiful site-seen and a lot of fun!)

-What about Santa Claus – no Santa Claus that is Дед Мороз (Grandfather Frost) in Russia.
+What about Santa Claus – no Santa Claus, that is Дед Мороз (Grandfather Frost) in Russia.
 And Grandfather Frost comes to the children at this, New Year night and put presents under the Fir Tree.

-Really, there is not too much differences between Grandfather Frost and Santa Clause – and even in the stores we have a lot of Santa Clauses made in China, :) together with Grandfather Frosts and people buy them all and still call them Ded Moroz (Grandfather Frost).
+Really, there is not too much differences between Grandfather Frost and Santa Clause – and even in the stores we have a lot of Santa Clauses made in China, 🙂 together with Grandfather Frosts and people buy them all and still call them Ded Moroz (Grandfather Frost).
 Russian kids know the story about Santa and like it.
 They also know that Santa comes to kids in other countries and they wait for their Russian, Ded Moroz… then on the 1st of January; when parents are sleeping after the long New Year feast, kids are waking up and run to the Yolka (New Year Tree) to look what presents, Ded Moroz have brought to them!
 They are silent, don’t want to wake up parents, and just enjoy the presents!

 Now I’ll tell you about Christmas in Russia.
 First of all I should tell that Christmas in Russia is at the 7th of January.
 How it could that be, maybe you want to ask me… That is cause of our calendar and our Orthodox Church.
 Before October Revolution (1917 year) Russian had Julian Calendar and it was not the same like in the rest Europe and America who had already Gregorian Calendar.
-Russian calendar was “late” for two weeks (Here is a link that you can read about Calendars) When Communists got power they changed the calendar in Russia and make it the same Gregorian calendar like in other counties.
-But Russian Orthodox Church refused to change calendar of Church holidays that’s how it happens that Christmas in Russia is going after New Year.
+Russian calendar was “late” for two weeks (Here is a link that you can read about Calendars) When Communists got to power they changed the calendar in Russia and made it the same Gregorian calendar like in other counties.
+But Russian Orthodox Church refused to change calendar of Church holidays that’s how it happened that Christmas in Russia is going after New Year.

 Now we even have New Year holidays here .
 But Christmas has not become a really big holiday (maybe just for Church people.)